 As a woman entrepreneur myself, I am inspired and excited by Springboard’s efforts.
 Their overall mission and the new Life Science 2012 program provide a great opportunity for technology transfer offices to encourage women entrepreneurs to participate and leverage potential resources for getting new spin-out companies off the ground.

-Those interested in participating or learning more can reach out to Katie Gage, Manager of Programming, or visit Springboard’s forum programs Web page.
+Those interested in participating or learning more can reach out to Katie Gage, Manager of Programming, or visit Springboard’s website.
 The deadline to apply for the Life Science 2012 program is April 3rd.
 Applications for their digital media/technology program will open in mid-April.